-as an opportunity for the Head Teacher (or designated person) to ensure that the employee is fit to return to work, to alleviate any concerns the employee may have, to ascertain whether absence is work-related and to determine whether the employee can be offered any support.
+- iii. as an opportunity for the Head Teacher (or designated person) to ensure that the employee is fit to return to work, to alleviate any concerns the employee may have, to ascertain whether absence is work-related and to determine whether the employee can be offered any support.
 The meeting may therefore be used to discuss and agree what action or support could be of assistance to the employee and it should not be considered as any part of a disciplinary procedure.
 If a medical certificate has been issued, it will be checked and then sent to the appropriate administrator.
-The meeting will also be used to inform the employee of the next steps forward procedurally.

-13.2 On return to work, the employee will be treated fairly and sympathetically and a 'Return to Work' meeting may be held following completion of the 'Return to Work' form.

-13.3 Employees suffering from conditions of an intimate nature may choose to discuss sensitive health issues with a person of the same gender or an alternative appropriate person, the identity of whom will be agreed between the employee and the designated person.
-Intimate details of the illness do not need to be disclosed.

-13.4 Consideration should be given as to whether a referral is required to Occupational necessary, the informal meeting should not be arranged until the member of staff has been referred to Occupational Health and the Occupational Health report has been received.
+The meeting will also be used to inform the employee of the next steps. - 13.2 On return to work, the employee will be treated fairly and sympathetically and a Return to Work' meeting may be held following completion of the 'Return to Work' form. - 13.3 Employees suffering from conditions of an intimate nature may choose to discuss sensitive health issues with a person of the same gender or an alternative appropriate person, the identity of whom will be agreed between the employee and the designated person.
+Intimate details of the illness do not need to be disclosed. - 13.4 Consideration should be given as to whether a referral is required to Occupational Health.

-Health.
 Such a referral is required to obtain a report and advice on problems or difficulties which are or may be affecting an individual's ability to work effectively and/or efficiently.
-If a referral is thought to be

-13.5 The member of staff should be given a minimum of 5 working days written notice of the meeting.
-They should also be informed that they may wish to be accompanied by a trade union representative or work colleague of their choice.
+If a referral is thought to be necessary, the informal meeting should not be arranged until the employee has been referred to Occupational Health and the Occupational Health report has been received. - 13.5 The employee should be given a minimum of 5 working days (excluding school closure periods) written notice of the meeting.
+They should also be informed that they can be accompanied by a trade union representative or work colleague of their choice. - 13.6 At the end of the meeting, a review period may be set with the employee, which will be normally no more than six months (excluding school closure periods) from the date of the informal meeting (depending on the circumstances of the case).

-13.6 At the end of the meeting, a review period may be set with the member of staff, which will be normally no more than six months from the date of the informal meeting (depending on the circumstances of the case).
-During this period a target may be set for a reduction in the level of the member of staff sickness absence.
+During this period a target may be set for a reduction in the level of the employee's sickness absence.

-13.7 The member of staff should be informed that if they fail to maintain the level agreed or do not return to work within the review period, a stage 2 (formal) sickness absence meeting may be arranged.

-13.8 The actions of the informal meeting will be confirmed in writing to the member of staff and his/her trade union representative or work colleague of choice within five working days.

-13.9 Following the review period a meeting will be held to determine whether any further action is required, such as:

-a further stage 1 review period, depending on the level of absence;

-a referral to Stage 2 of the procedure, in which case a referral to Occupational Health for advice will be undertaken prior to a meeting under stage 2.

-13.10 No further action shall be taken under the stages of this Sickness Procedure, if satisfactory attendance levels are maintained.

-13.11 The member of staff should also be informed that further episodes of sickness absence within a rolling 12-month period could invoke the second stage (formal) without first arranging a stage 1 (informal) meeting.
+- 13.7 The employee should be informed that if they fail to maintain the level agreed or do not return to work within the review period, a stage 2 (formal) sickness absence meeting may be arranged. - 13.8 The actions of the informal meeting will be confirmed in writing to the employee and his/her trade union representative or work colleague of choice within five working days (excluding school closure periods). - 13.9 During the review period if there has been further absence: - a stage 1 review meeting, depending on the level of absence, or; - a referral to Stage 2 of the procedure, in which case a referral to Occupational Health for advice will be undertaken prior to a meeting under stage 2. - 13.10 No further action shall be taken under the stages of this Sickness Procedure, if satisfactory attendance levels are maintained. - 13.11 The employee should also be informed that further episodes of sickness absence within a rolling 12-month period could invoke the second stage (formal) without first arranging a stage 1 (informal) meeting.